-In 1998, Statutes of the International Criminal Court, which is being set up to try war criminals, established that unlawful orders may be a defense if the defendant was under legal obligation to obey them and did not know that the orders were illegal – and if the orders were not “manifestly unlawful,” as in a genocidal act.
+In 1998, Statutes of the International Criminal Court, which is being set up to try war criminals, established that unlawful orders may be a defense if the defendant was under a legal obligation to obey them and did not know that the orders were illegal – and if the orders were not “manifestly unlawful,” as in a genocidal act.

-The refrain of “I was just following orders” has echoed, hauntingly, throughout much of the last half century, from Nuremberg to My Lai.
+The refrain of “I was just following orders” has echoed, hauntingly, throughout much of the last half-century, from Nuremberg to My Lai.
 This refrain has not been limited to acts of murder, or even to times of war.

 Our purpose in this lesson is to delineate the Jewish ethical perspective on individual responsibility during times of war by means of a Biblical illustration and its accompanying Talmudic, Midrashic and exegetical exposition.

 The scenario we have chosen is the Aggadic version of the trial of Yoav ben Zeruyah for the crimes of murdering Avner ben Ner and Amasa ben Yeter (I Melakhim 2:32).
 Yoav’s spirited–and successful–defense (Sanhedrin 49a) leads us into the question of issuing and following improper or illegal orders.

 A Technical Note: